 Our newest tradition!
 Show your Susquehanna pride by wearing our school colors on May 1.

-President Lemons leads seniors to the summit of nearby Mt.
+President Green leads seniors to the summit of nearby Mt.
 Mahanoy to take in a spectacular view of the valley.

 Everyone comes together with pomp and circumstance to celebrate the academic success of our graduates.

 Annual event creates an opportunity for current students to network with alumni and prepare for life after graduation.